PrincetonUniversity/HPC_R_Workshop/04_doMPI/README.md

 # Rmpi and doMPI

 ### Rmpi
-Rmpi is a powerful wrapper that allows R to make calls using the MPI (Message Passing Interface), which is an API that lets processes running on different processors (and even different nodes) communicate with one another.
+Rmpi is a powerful wrapper that allows R to make calls using MPI (Message Passing Interface), which is an API that lets processes running on different processors (and even different nodes) communicate with one another.